Knee Pain treatment in Cheltenham

 Knee ligaments are like ropes made up of lots of thin collagen fibres that are bunched in groups to form the ligament.
 If a force exceeds the strength of the knee ligament it can tear causing pain and inflammation.
 Ligament damage may be caused by trauma, such as a car accident, or by a blow, stretching or twisting of the knee in sports such as a football tackle, but can also be caused from a fall or twisting when stepping down from a step.

-Physiotherapy treatment for knee ligament injuries focuses on strengthening muscles, while restoring mobility as the ligament heals.
+Physiotherapy treatment focuses on strengthening muscles, while restoring mobility as the ligament heals.
 Massage applies deep pressure on the ligament causing new scar tissue and enabling it to heal, manual therapy helps to reduce pain and improve joint mobility, acupuncture can decrease inflammation and pain, and shockwave therapy can promote healing of ligaments and reducing pain.
-Pilates is good at strengthening and aligning the knee muscles, and improving mobility.
+Pilates is good at strengthening and aligning the knee muscles, and improving mobility, mild ones see improvement in 1-2 weeks with full recovery in 2-4 weeks, moderate ones take 6-12 weeks for full recovery.

 Patellar tendonitis